jgadelugo/jgadelugo/README.md

 ### Other interests... ⚡

-- I enjoy soccer, reading, hicking and hanging out on the beach.
+- I enjoy reading, soccer, tennis, golfing, hicking and hanging out on the beach.

 ### My Goals... 🚀

-- To become an expert in Machine Learning and Data Engineering.
+- To continue working in and studying Machine Learning and Data Engineering.
 - To make a positive impact in my field and community.

 ### My Languages... 📊